irods/irods/manual.rst

 Upgrading
 ---------

 Upgrading is handled by the host Operating System via the package manager.
+Depending on your package manager, your config files will have been preserved with your local changes since the last installation.
+Please see `Changing the LocalZoneSID and agent_key`_ for information on server-server authentication.

 RPM based systems
 -----------------